Post-Baccalaureate Programs: Everything You Need to Know

 Medical school acceptance success rate

-Do post bacc graduates successfully matriculate into medical school at a high rate?
-The medical school acceptance rate speaks to the quality and reputation of the program in the medical school community, so take note.
-Bryn Mawr College, Goucher College, Johns Hopkins, Scripps, and Tufts boast medical school acceptance rates above 90%, well above the national average of 50%.
+Post-baccalaureate graduates typically matriculate into medical school at a higher rate.
+The medical school acceptance rate from a post-bacc speaks to the quality and reputation of the program in the medical school community, so take note.

-Post bacc personal statement
+Post-bacc personal statement example

+We’ve provided a full-length personal statement below that can easily be modified to fit smaller character or word count limits.
 As you read the personal statement written by Marisol, keep the following questions in mind:

 Does the applicant demonstrate qualities that are desirable in a physician?
 If so, which ones?